 Licensed handgun carry now legal in District of Columbia: Palmer v.
 DC.
 Effects of federal court decision allowing licensed handgun carry in D.C.
 Washington Post.
 July 28, 2014.

 The Scam Artist.
 Former New York City Mayor Michael Bloomberg’s newest gun-prohibition group, Everytown for Gun Safety, has gotten off to a rough start.
 America's 1st Freedom.
 July 2014.

 Former Nixon speechwriter: Why the president had to resign, or be impeached.
 John K. Andrews's explanation for why the lawless president he once served had to be removed from office.
+Washington Post.
 July 7, 2014.